Observational signatures of the giant planets collisions: Energy releases and radio bursts

-that is enough to register it on the current radio telescopes, which have the typical sensitivity of $\sim10$~$\mu$Jy.
+This power is strong enough for registration by the modern radio telescopes, which have a typical sensitivity $\sim10$~$\mu$Jy, if $\varepsilon>3\times10^{-4}$.
+Note that $\varepsilon$ is a free parameter in the current level of the research.

-Now we will find the distribution of radio bursts observed from the Earth, taking into account the structure of the galactic disk.
-We assum that the collisions of the planets are uniformly distributed over the time $t_g\sim10^{10}$~yr, and we use the usual exponential model of the surface density of the stellar disk
+Finally we estimate the distribution of radio bursts observed from the Earth, by taking into account the structure of the Galactic disk.
+We assume that collisions of the planets are uniformly distributed during the time interval $t_g\sim10^{10}$~yr.
+Additionally, we will use the standard exponential model of the surface density of the stellar disk: